Finite type invariants of nullhomologous knots in 3-manifolds fibered over $S^1$ by counting graphs

 Let $\kappa:M\to S^1$ be a smooth fiber bundle with fiber diffeomorphic to a closed connected oriented 2-manifold $\Sigma$.
 We equip $M$ with a Riemannian metric.
 We fix a fiberwise Morse function $f:M\to \R$ and its gradient $\xi:M\to \mathrm{Ker}\,d\kappa$ along the fibers that satisfies the parametrized Morse--Smale condition, i.e., the descending manifold loci and the ascending manifold loci are mutually transversal in $M$.
 We consider only fiberwise Morse functions that are {\it oriented}, i.e., the bundles of negative eigenspaces of the Hessians along the fibers on the critical loci are oriented.
 There always exists an oriented fiberwise Morse function on $M$ (e.g., \cite{Wa2}).

-\begin{Def} A {\it generalized Morse function (GMF)} is a $C^\infty$ function on a manifold with only Morse or birth-death singularities (\cite[Appendix]{Ig}).
-A {\it fiberwise GMF} is a $C^\infty$ function $f:M\to \R$ whose restriction $f_c=f|_{\kappa^{-1}(c)}:\kappa^{-1}(c)\to \R$ is a GMF for all $c\in S^1$.
-A {\it critical locus} of a fiberwise GMF is the subset of $M$ consisting of critical points of $f_c$, $c\in S^1$.
-A fiberwise GMF is {\it oriented} if it is oriented outside birth-death loci and if birth-death pairs near a birth-death locus have incidence number 1. \end{Def}
+A {\it generalized Morse function (GMF)} is a $C^\infty$ function on a manifold with only Morse or birth-death singularities (\cite[Appendix]{Ig}).
+A {\it fiberwise GMF} for a fiber bundle $\kappa:E\to B$ is a $C^\infty$ function $f:E\to \R$ whose restriction $f_c=f|_{\kappa^{-1}(c)}:\kappa^{-1}(c)\to \R$ is a GMF for all $c\in B$.
+A {\it critical locus} of a fiberwise GMF is the subset of $E$ consisting of critical points of $f_c$, $c\in B$.
+A fiberwise GMF is {\it oriented} if it is oriented outside birth-death loci and if birth-death pairs near a birth-death locus have incidence number 1.